Scyy-dev/starfall/versions/v1/README.md

     presses_b = button_b.get_presses()
 ```

 Great!
 We've added the ability to move left and right.

+### Seeing Our Player Move

+We've got the player moving, but we can't see the movement - the player pixel doesn't move!

-But the display isn't updating, so we need to move the display call to inside the infinite loop as well.
+To fix this, we need to move where we display the player to *inside* the infinite loop.
+That way, after we press a button, we get to see the player move!

 ### Giving the game time